Rising Sun (1993 film): Box office

 Rising Sun was released on 30 July 1993 in 1,510 theaters across the US.
 It grossed $15,195,941 (24.1% of total gross) on its opening weekend.
 During its run in theaters, the film grossed $63,179,523 (58.9%) in the US and $44,019,267 (41.1%) overseas for a worldwide total of $107,198,790.
 The film spent six weeks in the Top 10.

 Critical response

-On review aggregator website Rotten Tomatoes, the film has a 33% approval rating based on 40 reviews, with an average ranking of 5.1/10.
+On review aggregator website Rotten Tomatoes, the film has a 32% approval rating based on 41 reviews, with an average ranking of 5/10.
 On Metacritic, Rising Sun have a rank of 56 out of a 100 based on 24 critics, indicating "mixed or average reviews".
+Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Owen Gleiberman of the Entertainment Weekly awarded the film with "C+" grade.
 Richard Schickel of Time magazine wrote "The best seller's passions were misplaced, but in toning them down, the adaptation turns bland".
+Stanley Kauffmann of The New Republic wrote of Rising Sun "a supposed thriller about Japanese corporate skullduggery in L.A. that zigzags and crosses its own trail so often that it's dizzyingly tedious long before the end."

 At the time of the film's release, it generated some controversy and protest from Asian-Americans, including Guy Aoki and other representatives of the Media Action Network for Asian Americans (MANAA), who felt the film demonized Asian people.